The Scriptures

 Transmissional History of Holy Scriptures

-Copies of these works (in their original language form as well as translations such as the Greek Old Testament, the latter of which was regarded by the apostles as Scripture) throughout history have faithfully been transmitted by God’s providential care in accord with Jesus’ promise, for it is clear that God’s people cannot live without God’s Word in their midst.
+Copies of these works (in their original language as well as in translations such as the Greek Old Testament, the latter of which was regarded by the apostles as Scripture) throughout history have been faithfully transmitted from generation to generation in the church through God’s providential care in accord with Jesus’ promise that He will build His church, and that the gates of hell will not prevail against it (Matthew 16), for it is clear that God’s people cannot live without God’s Word in their midst, as Jesus taught: “Man shall not live by bread alone, but by every word that proceeds from the mouth of God” (Matthew 4:4b).

 Versions, Commentaries, and Other Derived Works